 Are you prepared for natural disasters?

-Myositis patients have very special needs that required planning
+Myositis patients have special needs that require planning

 A good first step is to get on a registry if one exists in your location.
 Some local emergency management offices maintain registries for people with disabilities.
 Some registries are only used to collect planning information while others may be used to offer assistance in emergencies.
 If you add your name and information to a registry, be sure you understand what to expect.
 Be aware that a registry is NEVER a substitute for personal preparedness.
 Even if the registry may be linked to first responders, assistance may not be available for hours, or days in a true disaster.
 Contact your local emergency management agency to see if these services exist in your area, or visit www.ready.gov to find links to government offices near you.